John Woodruff Simpson

 John Woodruff Simpson (October 13, 1850 – May 16, 1920) was a founding member of law firm Simpson Thacher & Bartlett LLP, then titled Simpson, Thacher, & Barnum.
-He and his wife were known as avid art collectors, with many pieces from their estate eventually going to the National Gallery of Art in Washington, D.C.
+He and his wife Katherine Seney Simpson were known as avid art collectors, with 44 pieces from their estate eventually going to the National Gallery of Art in Washington, D.C.

-Biography
+Early life

-Simpson was born and raised in East Craftsbury, Vermont.
+Simpson was born and raised in East Craftsbury, Vermont, a son of James W. Simpson and Jean B. (née Walker) Simpson.
+He attended the State Normal School at Johnson, Vermont.

 He attended Amherst College, and graduated from Columbia Law School in 1873.
+He served as a law clerk at the old-line firm Alexander & Green.

+Career

-He was formerly a law clerk at the old-line firm Alexander & Green.
-Along with his fellow former clerks Thomas Thacher and William M. Barnum, they organized their new law firm on January 1, 1884.
+Along with his fellow former clerks Thomas Thacher and William M. Barnum, they organized their new law firm on January 1, 1884 known as Simpson Thacher & Barnum.

 Simpson was one of the founding members of the "good government" organization the City Club of New York.